Ebajaj147/Ebbs-Marketplace/README.md

 Ebbs Marketplace is an application built with the Flask framework.
 It allows the customer to make purchases as well as sell the items purchased in the marketplace.
-There is a starting budget of $1000 given to every new customer signing up to allow them to purchase the items in the marketplace they like.
+There is a starting budget of $1000 given to every new customer signing up to allow them to purchase the items in the marketplace that they like.

 Project requirements -
 1. Flask - for the application framework